leafac/leafac.com/src/pages/understanding-the-type-of-call-cc.md

    \texttt{call/cc} : ((\texttt{Number} \rightarrow \textcolor{#09885A}{\texttt{String}}) \rightarrow \texttt{Number}) \rightarrow \texttt{Number}
    $$

 Finally, we observe that there’s nothing _special_ about the use of `Number`s and `String`s in the expressions we considered so far.
-We may, for example, swap `Number`s and `String`s:
+We may, for example, swap them:

 ```racket
 > (string-length (call/cc (λ (k) (zero? (k "Leandro")) "Facchinetti")))